-The contingent bitumen resources outlined in this document are attributed to a thermal enhanced oil recovery project in the Blackrod area of Alberta.
+The contingent bitumen resources reported for the Blackrod area of Alberta are attributed to a thermal enhanced oil recovery project.
+All contingent bitumen resources contained in this project are to be recovered using Steam Assisted Gravity Drainage (SAGD) technology.
+The Blackrod thermal pilot project began in 2011 and consisted of two pilot well pairs.
+A third well pair was drilled in 2019.
 The overall development concept is to develop the Blackrod leases in three separate phases.
-The Blackrod thermal pilot project began in 2011, consisting of two pilot well pairs.
-Phase One includes a 20,000 barrel per day five-section development project.
-Phase Two includes an expansion to a 50,000 barrel per day development project.
-Phase Three includes expansion to an 80,000 barrel per day development project.
-Production from the pilot well pair is uneconomic under the assumed price forecast and therefore no reserves were assigned to the pilot well pair project area as of December 31, 2018.
-The pilot project area has been excluded from the contingent resource evaluation.
+Phase One includes a 20,000 barrel per day five-section development project with production scheduled to start in the 2025 to 2029 horizon.
+Phase Two includes an expansion to a 50,000 barrel per day development project with production scheduled to start in the 2029 to 2033 horizon; and Phase Three includes expansion to an 80,000 barrel per day development project with production scheduled costs to first commercial production for each Phase.